 These developments raise questions that existing official statistics quality frameworks do not fully address—especially around training data provenance and reproducibility.
 AI methods can improve efficiency but introduce additional dependencies and new sources of uncertainty: training data dependence, algorithmic opacity, and drift over time or estimation cycles (Bommasani et al. 2021, Burrell 2016).
 Early contributions from Statistics Netherlands (Buelens et al. 2014) framed this as a question of whether algorithmic methods could be incorporated without compromising core values of methodological rigour and quality assessment.
 The tension is increased by an institutional asymmetry: while much of twentieth-century methodological innovations emerged from public statistical institutions, the most capable AI systems (e.g., large language models and foundation models) are largely produced by private technology companies, which raises challenges for transparency, documentation, and other requirements of official statistics production (Bommassani et al. 2022).

 This article examines AI adoption through the lens of the methodological transitions that have shaped survey sampling, and official statistics production.
 First, what is the relationship between algorithm-assisted and model-assisted inference?
-Section 3 shows how generalised difference estimators can incorporate machine learning predictions in the same way they incorporate parametric working models.
 Second, what extensions to existing quality frameworks are needed for operational deployment of AI methods in official statistics production?
-Section 5 outlines five areas—training data documentation, algorithmic transparency, validation protocols, uncertainty characterisation, and reproducibility.
 Third, what institutional challenges distinguish AI from earlier methodological transitions?

-Section 6 examines the public-private asymmetry and its implications for quality governance.
+The article is organised as follows.
 Section 2 reviews the historical arc from design-based to model-assisted inference.
-Section 4 provides empirical vignettes illustrating how AI is entering statistical production processes. , including the public-private asymmetry in AI developmentSection 7 discusses implications for NSO practice, and Section 8 concludes.
+Section 3 shows how generalised difference estimators can incorporate machine learning predictions in the same way they incorporate parametric working models.
+Section 4 provides empirical vignettes illustrating how AI is entering statistical production processes.
+Section 5 draws on the preceding sections to propose concrete extensions to existing quality frameworks.
+Section 6 turns to institutional challengesthat shape whether these quality extensions can be implemented, including the public-private asymmetry in AI development.
+Section 7 discusses implications for NSO practice, and Section 8 concludes.

 2. From Design-Based to Model-Assisted Inference